stuckerj1/bff/README.md

 ### External Data Ingestion

 To simulate ingesting data from an external system into Microsoft Fabric, the framework currently uses two source data options:
-1. A **separate Fabric lakehouse** in the BFF Controller workspace, which is distinct from the destination data / test case workspaces.
+1. A **separate Fabric lakehouse** in the BFF-Controller workspace, which is distinct from the destination data / test case workspaces.
 2. An **Azure SQL Database** (not in Fabric).

 Synthetic datasets are generated and stored in the DataSourceLakehouse as files (Parquet) and the exact same data is copied into the Azure SQL Database.
 Multiple datasets can be created with different sizes.
 This enables realistic benchmarking and makes it easy to automate and parameterize ingestion workflows.